MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/install/sql-server/use-always-on-groups.md

 This a high level walkthrough of the steps required to implement AlwaysOn Availability Groups during TFS installation.

->**Tip:**
+> [!TIP]
->To set the MultisubnetFailover option to true in the connection string for an already running deployment of TFS, use the RegisterDB command of TFSConfig with the /usesqlalwayson argument.
+> To set the MultisubnetFailover option to true in the connection string for an already running deployment of TFS, use the RegisterDB command of TFSConfig with the /usesqlalwayson argument.
 You will need to use the TFSService Control Command to stop and start TFS before you can set the MultisubnetFailover option.
 See [RegisterDB Command](../../command-line/tfsconfig-cmd.md#registerdb) and [TFSServiceControl Command](../../command-line/tfsservicecontrol-cmd.md).

 ###One: set up AlwaysOn Availability Groups